-Within the Department, your supervisor, Director of Graduate Studies, Graduate Studies Secretary, Departmental Administrator and their teams are all available to offer support.
-The Joint Consultative Committee for Graduates (JCCG) provides a channel through which graduate students' views and concerns can be brought to the attention of the Department of Materials Academic Committee.
+Within the Department, your Supervisor(s), Director of Graduate Studies, Graduate Studies Secretary, Department Administrator, and their teams, are all available to offer support.
+Through its weekly coffee event the Joint Consultative Committee for Graduates (JCCG) provides an informal forum for discussion and guidance.
+The JCCG also provides a channel through which graduate students' views and concerns can be brought to the attention of the Department of Materials Academic Committee.